starwit-trainings/csharp-basics/04-libraries/Readme.md

 * Run program
 * Open 01-json.csproj and study file content, find reference for JSON library we want to use.
 * Copy all other class definitions from last chapter, create arrays for each of them and add three object instances.
 Try to output those arrays as JSON like the club example.
+* Look at the deserialized club array.
+Output it's content.
+* Take serialized output from the three other classes and deserialize them like the club example.
+Output content of created arrays.